Send the link below via email or IMCopy

 Trends in Electronegativity

-Electronegativity helps predict the type of bond that will form.
+Electronegativity helps predict types of bonds that will form.

 P 182, #18-25